Depression Treatment Without Medication: Support For Mental Health Conditions

 As mindfulness has been proven to reduce depressive symptoms, you might try the following tips to get the most benefit from the exercise.

 When starting your mindfulness practice, research breathing exercises.
 Studies show that breathing exercises can calm the mind and reduce stress and anxiety.
 Breathing exercises can also be utilized while meditating to calm and keep your brain occupied.
-Try the following breathing exercise to get started:
+Controlled breathing may help alleviate symptoms of depression by promoting relaxation and improving emotional regulation.

 You can monitor your heart rate by placing your thumb on the inside of your wrist and your index finger on the back.
 Apply a fair amount of pressure and adjust your thumb on the surface of your skin until you find your vein.
 When you are stressed, you might notice your pulse quicken.
 This response is your body's natural reaction to stressors in your outside environment.
 As you practice breathing exercises and focus on the present, you may notice your pulse slow down.